 “That’s my view on this subject, what do you think?”

-Once again you will score higher marks for actively involving others into the conversation.
+Once again you will score higher marks with the assessors for actively involving others into the group exercise conversation.

 Tip 4 – Involve other people who have not yet had chance to speak.
 If you notice a member of the group struggling to get their opinion heard, try saying something like: